Cricket World Cup: Bangladesh beat Afghanistan thanks to Mehidy Hasan Miraz's all-round display

 Bangladesh next face holders England in Dharamsala on Tuesday, while Afghanistan, looking for their first World Cup win since 2015, take on hosts India in New Delhi a day later.

-Watch England vs Bangladesh in the Cricket World Cup on Tuesday October 10, live on Sky Sports.
+Watch England vs Bangladesh in the Cricket World Cup on Tuesday, live on Sky Sports from 5.30am (6am first ball).